Jonicon/Portfolio/README.md

 Portfolio
 =========

-A collection of miscellaneous and even random bits of code.
-Are you a possible employer?
+Collection of  code, mostly consisting of school assignements.
+A possible employer?
 Check here!